evdogg123/CISC275-Spring2019-first-git/README.md

 3. Can you spot the comparator constructor call?
 Where is the class definition for the comparator?
 The comparator constructor call occurs within the method call "sort" on dogs.
-The class definition for comparators occurs in Animals.
+The class definition for comparators occurs in MyCompare3 where compare is overwritten.